finos/FDC3/docs/api/spec.md

 ```
 #### Joining channels

-To join a channel. one calls
+To join a channel, one calls:

 ```js
 fdc3.joinChannel(redChannel.id);
 ```

-Calling _fdc3.broadcast_ will now route context to the joined channel.
+Calling _fdc3.broadcast_ will now route context to this channel and any other previously joined channels.

 #### Leaving channels

-To leave a channel. one calls
+To leave a channel, one calls:

 ```js
 fdc3.leaveChannel(redChannel.id);
 ```

-Calling _fdc3.broadcast_ will now route context to the joined channel.

 #### App Channels